Kociamber/ex_owm/README.md

 end
 ```

+## Upgrade from 1.0.X

+**Please re-factor** your configuration and paste below one once again as module naming (specifically the order) has slightly changed!

 ## Configuration

 In order to be able to use OWM APIs, you need to [register](https://home.openweathermap.org/users/sign_up) free account and get free API KEY.